momentphp/docs/web/README.md

 $app->bundle->load(...);
 ```

-Instead of instance, you can also pass bundle name:
+Instead of bundle instance, you can also pass bundle name:

 ```php
 $app = new moment\App([